-Instead, we learned more of his character’s feelings through the script.
+Instead, we learned more about his character’s feelings through the script.
 The script also gave the full explanation for the child’s disappearance in a short speech by Beth who pieced together the story.
 It was felt this part of the story could have been explored more effectively through flashbacks or as part of the early screen time regarding this important part of the plotline particularly for Beth and her son Vincent.

 It was also of note that the film explored Vincent’s story within this tale.
 However, we learn more of his emotions surrounding his childhood guilt through his talks with his brother late on in the film.
 This as the brothers discuss the circumstances around Ben’s disappearance.

 These unseen scenes at the reunion would have helped explain Vincent’s childhood behaviours.
 These also would add more insight into Vincent’s character.
 I also felt frustrated that their sibling Kerry’s (Alexa Vega) relationship with Sam / Ben was overlooked in the second part of the film.
 This perhaps in a plotline as she bonded with a brother who she had never known.

 However this film unique in that it examined the effects of some family members after a child returned after a kidnapping.
 This made a nice change to explore what happened after the child was found.
 It showed some strong insights into possible situations.